Bulk find and replace in a PDF

 pdfblah in.pdf out.pdf --rules rules.txt

-It returns a report of which rules landed and which were skipped.
-See the pdfblah CLI on GitHub.
+The CLI returns a report of which rules landed and which were skipped.
+The local app and CLI are open source and free.
+See the pdfblah project on GitHub or the guide to running it locally.